 It is possible to write the same program in both a procedural style and an OO style, and for the results to be identical.
 If both have the same UI then it will not be possible for the user to identify which programming style was used.
 Does this make it an example of "implementation hiding"?
 This simple observation proves that the underlying code which "does stuff" is more or less the same, but it is only how this code is packaged which is different.
-When dealing with classes and objects there are three important questions to answer:
+When dealing with classes and objects there are four important questions to answer:

 If you create too many objects, especially non-reusable objects, in a structure that is more complicated than it need be, then you may end up by actually being less productive than you could be.
 Your code may be more difficult to read and understand and therefore more difficult to maintain, which then totally negates the benefits of using OOP in the first place.
 If you cannot use the facilities that OO languages provide and create cost-effective software, and more importantly, software that is more cost effective than what can be produced using non-OO languages, then as far as I am concerned you have failed.
 Those OO features were added to languages in order to provide certain benefits, and if your work does not show those benefits then as far as I am concerned you are doing it wrong.